RLH-2110/WorldsWorstUnicodeFilterLib/README.md

 This is a simple C library to filter out unwanted Unicode characters.

+> [!NOTE]
+> This project is old and archived, and I will not work on it any more.

 # Compilation

 I might add a Makefile somewhere in the future or document how to compile it on Linux.